devanshu1605/Playing-With-IP/README.md

 2. Install angular cli, node js, npm, bootstrap and font awesome.
 3. Start angular App using ng serve command.
 4. For starting Backend services execute mvn spring-boot:run
-5. Go to browser and open "http://localhost:8080" to see the application.
+5. Go to browser and open "http://localhost:4200" to see the application.
+6. Select choose file and upload a zip file containing the csv files and click submit.
+File should get Uploaded successfully.